Archboyd wastewater upgrades

 Te Mārua/Boggust Park

-To access our worksite, a temporary access road will be built within the park for our vehicles and machinery.
-The temporary access road will connect to the park from Otago Place.
+To access our worksite, a temporary access road was built within the park for our vehicles and machinery.
+The temporary access road is connected to the park from Otago Place.
 Parking outside this access road is not permitted and will be clearly signposted.
-This road will be removed at the end of the project and all work areas will be reinstated.

 A temporary footpath will be in place around the worksite while we work.
 Please note that the worksite in the park may change as the project progresses.